eigenlucy/eigenlucy.github.io/_projects/openflashlight.md

 Mechanical design by Jessie Stiles

-Design files can be viewed <a href="https://github.com/eigenlucy/uv-lamp">here.</a> PCBA files are placed in the build artifacts with each Actions run.
+PCBA files + 3D models can be viewed <a href="https://github.com/eigenlucy/uv-lamp">here.</a> PCBA files are placed in the build artifacts with each Actions run.

+Check out my <a href="https://hackaday.io/project/202611-openflashlight">Hackaday post</a> on this build.

 Builds:
 <ul>